GDG-Nagpur-official/open-challenge/README.md

 - JWT tokens for secure authentication
 - API keys for service-to-service authentication
 - CORS configured for security
-- Environment variables for sensitive data
+- Environment variables for sensitive data.

 ## Roadmap